-The weather in Prague has been perfect for roaming, so each day I take a new walking excursion – either on my own or with one of the many guided tours available.
-Generally, I avoid organized tours because of the vast amount of info provided so quickly and the dizzying speed of the 3+ hour walks.
-I prefer doing research, walking at a leisurely pace, and stopping to linger at interesting cafés and galleries along the way.
+The weather in Prague has been perfect for roaming, so each day I take a new walking excursion – on my own or with one of the many guided tours available.
+I often avoid organized tours because of the vast amount of info provided so quickly and the dizzying speed of the 3+ hour walks.
+I prefer researching the area in advance, walking at a leisurely pace, and stopping along the way to linger at points of interest.

 The positive side of group tours is meeting new people and getting a local perspective.
-Most guides are young, and their narrative and comments are always interesting and educational.
-Often, they share the compelling experiences of parents and grandparents who participated in major historical events.
+Most guides are young, and their narrative and comments are always interesting, upbeat, and educational.
+Often, they share the compelling experiences of their parents and grandparents who participated in major historical events.

 Out-of-The Way Parks and Gardens